hayata-suenaga/algorithms-exams/src/greedyRod.md

 in the globally optimal solution.

 In the context of this specific problem of rod value maximization, the choice to make is the length of a piece to cut off from a rod.
-The process is repeated for the remaining rod until there is no rod left.
+The process is repeated for the remainder of the rod until there is no rod left.

 Since this is maximization problem, the locally optimal choice is to choose the piece that has the most per-unit price.